Where to Watch the Solar Eclipse in August

 Jefferson City, Missouri

-Jefferson City eclipse-viewers are among some of the luckiest: They’ll watch the city plunge into darkness for nearly 2 minutes and 30 seconds.
+Jefferson City eclipse-viewers are among some of the luckiest: They’ll watch the city plunge into darkness for nearly two minutes and 30 seconds.
 Few places will witness totality for longer.
 Watch from the steps of the Capitol, if you can arrive early enough to get a spot.
 This rendering anticipates the amazing view you'll get.

 The path of totality barely brushes the southern tip of Illinois, but cities in its path there are in luck: they’ll see some of the longest possible eclipses, up to the maximum of 2 minutes and 40 seconds.
 Find some of the best viewing spots in Makanda, Alto Pass, Carbondale—where a few hotel rooms are still available—and Murphysboro.

-With 2 minutes and 40 seconds of totality, Hopkinsville will also have the longest possible total eclipse, and it has nicknamed itself Eclipseville as it gets ready for the big day.
+With two minutes and 40 seconds of totality, Hopkinsville will also have the longest possible total eclipse, and it has nicknamed itself Eclipseville as it gets ready for the big day.
 You’ll be in good company if you watch the eclipse here: NASA scientists and the Chief Observer of the Vatican Observatory are expected to join.

 You don’t even need to leave downtown Nashville to see the eclipse, as the whole city is within the path of totality.
 If you haven’t picked a city or booked a room yet, you’re in luck: Nashville still had vacancy at our last count in June.